 The Gender and Sexuality Studies Program facilitates the interdisciplinary study of social relations of power in a variety of texts, practices, and cultural and historical contexts.
 The program emphasizes the interrelationships among gender and sexuality, race, class, nation, and ability and connects such inquiry to local and global politics.
 Gender and Sexuality Studies brings feminist and queer theory in conversation with research in the arts and humanities, social sciences, and natural sciences through courses offered across the three academic divisions of the College.

-A sampling of courses offered includes Women and Technology; Race, Gender, and Ethnicity in Economics; Witches, Witchcraft, and Witchhunts; Latin American Sexualities; Gender, Sexuality, and the Body in Islam ; Women and Literature; and Black Women in the Civil Rights Movement.
+A sampling of courses offered includes Feminist Film and Media Studies; Gender, Sexuality, and the Body in Islam ; Comparative Perspectives on the Body, and Black Women in the Civil Rights Movement.

 Students who minor in gender and sexuality studies take a minimum of five courses that emphasize the interdisciplinary nature of the field.
-The curriculum begins with an introductory course that highlights key concepts, questions, and analytical tools that have shaped the field.
-Students take a course on theory and methodology in gender and sexuality studies, which can focus on topics as diverse as gender and education and feminist critiques of biology.
+Special Majors take ten courses.
+The curriculum begins with an introductory course that highlights key concepts, questions, and analytical tools that have shaped the field and concludes with the capstone in the spring of the senior year.
 Program faculty members are committed to incorporating historical and contemporary perspectives on the study of gender and sexuality into the program of study.